Deep Learning in the Sequence Space: Algorithm and illustrative application

 \subsection{Training}

 \paragraph{Hyperparameters} We use a history of $T = 100$ previous productivity innovations as the approximate sufficient statistic replacing the state vector as a network input.
 We parameterize the history-based policy function using a densely-connected feed-forward neural network with three hidden layers.
 Each layer consists of 128 \emph{gelu} activated neurons.\footnote{The gelu activation function is given by $f(x) = x \Phi(x)$, where $\Phi(x)$ denotes the Gaussian cumulative distribution function.} The output layer is sigmoid activated, ensuring that the predicted savings rate lies between 0 and 1.
-To compute the conditional expectation in the Euler equation we use Gauss-Hermite quadrature with $N^{\text{quad}}=8$ integration nodes.\footnote{An alternative would be to discretize the AR(1) process, as in \cite{rouwenhorst_1995}.} For minimization of the loss function, we rely on the basic ADAM optimizer with a learning rate of $10^{-5}$ and mini-batches size of $256$.
+To approximate the conditional expectation in the Euler equation we use Gauss-Hermite quadrature with $N^{\text{quad}}=8$ integration nodes.\footnote{An alternative would be to discretize the AR(1) process, as in \cite{rouwenhorst_1995}.} For minimization of the loss function, we rely on the basic ADAM optimizer with a learning rate of $10^{-5}$ and mini-batch size of $256$.
 In each episode, our algorithm simulates $4096$ state-history pairs, implying $16$ gradient descent steps per episode.
 The hyperparameters are summarized in table \ref{tab:RA_hp}.

 \paragraph{Training progress} Figure \ref{fig:RA_loss_training} shows the loss function during training.
-The loss function decreases steadily during the training and reaches a value well below $10^{-8}$ within a training run.\footnote{The training run takes roughly 4 minutes on a Tesla T4 GPU.}
+The loss function decreases steadily during the training and reaches a value well below $10^{-8}$ by the end of training.\footnote{The training run takes roughly 4 minutes on a Tesla T4 GPU.}